Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/cmake_slides.md

 ---

-## Can you give some reasons why CMake is great?
+## At least some reasons why CMake is great?

-> Of course:

-- CMake can generate files for many build systems: make, ninja, VSCode project, Eclipse project, ...
+- CMake can generate files for many build systems: Make, ninja, VSCode project, Eclipse project, ...
-- Many GUIs and TUIs: ccmake, cmake-gui, integration in probably nearly all IDEs, ...
+- Many **GUIs** and **TUIs**: `ccmake`, `cmake-gui`, integration in probably nearly all IDEs, ...
-- CMake is *"cross-platform"*: you can ideally use same cmake file in all OS's (easy to distinguish platform-specific things)
+- CMake is **cross-platform**: you can ideally use same cmake file in all OS's (easy to distinguish platform-specific things)
 - Build directory becomes independent of source directory (build multiple versions with different dependencies, different build type,  etc.)
-- CMake respects choices in user environment (e.g. user defines cpp compiler through CXX)
+- CMake respects choices in user environment (e.g. user defines cpp compiler through `CXX`)
 - Wide language support

 ... does not all make it better than other solutions per-se.